Tasting Aquarius Orange Squash

 Recent post Coca-Cola in Old Shanghai, was dedicated to a particular ad for Coca-Cola in Shanghai in 1938.
 This lead into researching it’s largest competitor in Old Shanghai, the Aquarius water company.
 This pushed me into more research about Coca-Cola advertising in Old Shanghai.

-This is probably the most famous ad for Coca-Cola in the early 30s.
-The lady in the picture was top movie star Ryan Lingyu.
-This particular ad was used for marketing material again few years ago.
+This 1927 add is probably the most famous one for Coca-Cola in Old Shanghai.
+It feature super top movie star Ruan Lingyu.
+This particular ad was used again for marketing material by Coca Cola around 2010.

 Ads in magazine was a major channel a the time, like the one above, from 1938.